bigfastcode/bigfastapi/README.md

 4. run `pip install -r requirements.txt`
 5. Create a .env file by copying the .env.sample file
 6. Run `python main.py`.
 Check the code to understand how to use the library
-7. Create your own app in another folder and import the bigfastapi folder
+7. If you are planning to use BigFastAPI, but not just work on it, then create your own app in another folder and import the bigfastapi folder

 # Documentation